digitalcredentials/dcc-admin-dashboard/docs/GETTING_STARTED.md

 #### 3. Mongo

-The example version of the dashboard uses a pre-packaged Mongo instance, but for production you'll likely want your own instance running locally or in the cloud with something like [Mongo Atlas](https://www.mongodb.com/products/platform/atlas-database)
+The example versions of the dashboard described below use either a pre-configured docker Mongo instance running as a service within the compose file, or show how to set a mongo connection string.
+For production you'll likely want a connection string pointing at either your own instance running locally or an instance in the cloud with something like [Mongo Atlas](https://www.mongodb.com/products/platform/atlas-database)

 Mongo is used to store CSV uploads of the credentials you want to issue, including the email addresses of the recipients to allow sending email notifications, and to keep track of what's been issued and what's been collected.

+You may optionally use the same Mongo instance, or a different instance, to manage credential status, which effectively allows you to revoke credentials after issuance.
+At the moment, the status service can NOT use a mongo instance running as a service in the compose because the status service relies on transactions and a single mongo service in a compose file does not support transactions (as yet).
+If you really want to work with mongo as a service in the compose, there are potential workarounds that you can find with Google, including possibly running two mongo services in the single compose, thereby creating a kind of cluster that can support transactions.

 #### 4. SMTP mail server